plone/documentation/docs/classic-ui/portlets.md

 The context is either the current part of the content hierarchy, the current user's group memberships, or the current content type.
 Thus, if a portlet was set on a folder, all contained items do display the portlet unless it is explicitly blocked.

 Portlets are highly customizable and can be used to display a wide variety of information.
 They can be added, removed, or rearranged on a web page by users with the appropriate permissions, allowing for a high degree of flexibility in the layout and content of a Plone site.

-Plone comes with a number of built-in portlets, such as the news portlet, the events portlet, and the login portlet.
+Plone comes with several built-in portlets, such as the news portlet, the events portlet, and the login portlet.
 In addition, developers can create custom portlets to display specific types of information or to provide specific functionality.

 ## Adding a portlet to a page